HaniceSun/smart/README.md

 ## Growing list of implemented studies

-StudyIDs shown in brackets is needed for command-line usage (e.g. smart --study ranjan2025)
+The StudyID shown in brackets is needed for command-line usage (e.g. smart download --study ranjan2025)

 - [Causal and Predictive Modeling of Short-Horizon Market Risk and Systematic Alpha Generation Using Hybrid Machine Learning Ensembles](https://arxiv.org/abs/2510.22348), Aryan Ranjan, 2025 (ranjan2025)